 Scotland County Schools uses the AIG State Funding appropriately for administration of the local AIG program.
-All the funding received is used to hire the AIG Coordinator, and AIG facilitators to serve the students, providing AIG based professional staff development, approved enrichment opportunities for students and for purchasing materials for the AIG program.
+All the funding received is used for the hiring of AIG teachers to serve the students, providing AIG based professional staff development, approved enrichment opportunities for students and for purchasing materials for the AIG program.